Skip to main content

 • As a partner of The Community Safety Partnership, practitioners within the Council support to transition from being Trauma Aware to Trauma Informed (CSP Annual report)

-• Tackling damp and mould in council housing stock (% of all homes have received damp and mould relating inspections or works in the past 5 years)
+• Tackling damp and mould in council housing stock (% of homes reporting damp or mould that quarter)

 • Increase the understanding of MDH tenants through the “Getting to Know You” project (% of residents with data captured)